For English Speakers Learning Spanish, Italian, French & Portuguese

 TL;DR

-Based on Cambridge English and FSI research data
+Based on FSI and Cambridge research data

 Hours to B2